 A bequest may be right for you if:

-- You would like to make a gift to PSU.
+- You want to make a gift to Portland State University Foundation.

 - You want the flexibility to change your mind.